natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 * No bombs or rockets
 * Lose a lot of speed in turn fighting
 * Has only AP round
-* Can't destroy pillbox
+* Can't destroy medium pillbox
-* Hard to aim, the cannon far from the centre of the plane
+* Hard to aim, low rate of fire, the cannons are far from the centre of the plane
-* Not recommended to use on maps with ships and pillbox
+* Not recommended to use on maps with mostly ships and pillboxes
-* Low rate of fire

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->